Chen-BBe/GitTut/README.md

 - Could also check for [more details](https://www.derekgourlay.com/blog/git-when-to-merge-vs-when-to-rebase) by Derek Gourlay.

-## Q3 what different between reset hard and reset soft?
+## Q3 what difference between reset hard and reset soft?

     When you modify a file in your repository, the change is initially unstaged.
     In order to commit it, you must stage it—that is, add it to the index—using git add.